 AND…

-2) If we visit an attraction or do an activity and we don’t enjoy it as much as we think we will, they can’t blame me having a poor time!
+2) If we visit an attraction or do an activity and we don’t enjoy it as much as we think we will, they can’t blame me for having a poor time!

 3. Consider your teen’s interests and plan accordingly.